supermanyu90/Rekha-Library-Automation-System/LIBRARY_CREDENTIALS.md

 SELECT * FROM staff_with_permissions;
 ```

-All users should show "Active ✓" status after linking.
+All permanent production users should show "Active ✓" status after setup.

 ---